mco-gh/mco.dev/content/post/found/twomins.md

 coverImage = "/img/twomins.jpg"
 +++

-Have you ever noticed how it can take a long time to start a task, especially one you're not excited about, but then once you get manage to do something, anything, it's much easier to keep going?
+Have you ever noticed how it can take a long time to start a task, especially one you're not excited about, but then once you manage to do something, anything, it's much easier to keep going?

 <!--more-->